pieroproietti/penguins-eggs/documents/a-new-nest.md

 * ${nest}/memdiskDir
 * ${nest}/ovarium

-After the introduction of a mountpoint to mount spaces inside eggs to can clone/remaster systems without sufficient free space on the device, I need to rethink a bit this structure, due the fact who ovelays must to be on the same filesystem for lowerdir,upperdir and workdir.
+After the introduction of a mountpoint to mount spaces inside eggs to can clone/remaster systems without sufficient free space on the device, I need to rethink a bit this structure, due the fact who ovelays must to be on the same filesystem for lowerdir,upperdir and workdir and lowerdir is always local.

 I created this hidden and visible structure: